apache/dubbo-go-samples/llm/README.md

 Frontend client supports multi-turn conversations, binary file (image) support for LLM interactions.
 Currently the supported uploaded image types are limited to png, jpeg and gif, with plans to support more binary file types in the future.

+### **Notice**

+The default timeout is set to two minutes, please make sure that your computer's performance can generate the corresponding response within two minutes, otherwise it will report an error timeout, you can set your own timeout time in the ```.env``` file